carbonsystems-dev/liberium/README.md

 Liberium.tabcloak(title, faviconurl) - sets the title and favicon based on the specified params.
 Still works if only title or only faviconurl are set, just do (null, faviconurl) or (title, null)

-Liberium.gopen(.html, gameid) - redirects to the specified file and adds a url param based on the Liberium.url('') global.
+Liberium.gopen(.html, gameid) - redirects to the specified file and adds a url param based on the Liberium.url('') global. (only use if you know what you're doing)

 #### Example: